krizzdewizz/vscode-refactorix/README.md

 `noSemicolon` - Whether to add a semicolon to the extracted expression.
 Default is false (will add a semicolon).

 ## Release Info

+v0.3.7
+- New configurable option 'explicitPublicAccess' for the 'Property to getter/setter' refactoring - Thanks to joseluisb.
+- New commands 'Grow Selection' and 'Shrink Selection'.

 v0.3.6
 - 'Split variable declaration' - use inner most declaration.